-The target population includes all statistical establishments that are classified as either food services or drinking places (NAICS 722) in the North American Industry Classification System (NAICS 2012).
+The target population includes all statistical locations that are classified as either food services or drinking places (NAICS 722) in the North American Industry Classification System (NAICS 2022).

-This questionnaire collects data on monthly sales of food service establishments.
+A questionnaire is used on a portion of the observed population (mainly large food chains) to collect data on monthly sales of food and drinking service locations.
 The items on the questionnaire have remained unchanged for several years.
 Some minor modifications were made with the survey redesign of 2007 to facilitate its use and clarify a few elements.
 Associations representing the industry were consulted.

 Responding to this survey is mandatory.

 Data are collected directly from survey respondents for a portion of the observed population (mainly large food chains).
 For the remaining portion of the observed population, sales are derived from administrative data (from the Goods and Services Tax - GST), for the locations which collect GST.
 For the small locations which don't collect GST, data are derived from a model.
 The survey portion accounts for around 10% of locations (which represents around 30% of the annual revenue) while the administrative data from the GST and the modeled portion account respectively for around 63% and 27% of locations (which represent respectively around 65% and 5% of the annual revenue).

 For the survey portion, data collection, data capture, preliminary edit and follow-up are performed by regional office staff.
 Data is collected primarily through electronic questionnaire, which can be responded to in either official language.
 Respondents also have the option of receiving a paper questionnaire, replying by telephone interview or using other electronic filing methods.
 Follow-up is conducted via email, telephone or fax and dynamically prioritized on the basis of their impact and for data validation.

 A strategy to replace survey data with tax data has been introduced to reduce the response burden and survey costs.
 The strategy involves using tax data instead of survey data for some locations.